gofaniyi/favorite-things/README.md

 ## Other deliverables

+1. Link to the description of myself is [here](https://github.com/gofaniyi/favorite-things/blob/master/myself.json)
+2. Link to the answers to the remaining technical questions is [here](https://github.com/gofaniyi/favorite-things/blob/master/answers.md)
-1. Link to the debugging quiz is [here](https://github.com/gofaniyi/favorite-things/blob/master/quiz.py)
+3. Link to the debugging quiz is [here](https://github.com/gofaniyi/favorite-things/blob/master/quiz.py)

 I hope you find my concept of solving this problem helpful. :)